geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Part of the index.
 Yeah, so yeah,

 ##### **Geohot** [[00:14:24](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=864)]
 upstart after leads to multi output and multi output and that other rule and fixing a loop ordering should be everything we need to get flash attention backwards to be good.
 So yeah, should be by the end of the week.
-And then I think by the end of this week or next I can have Llama 405 be using a reasonable amount of memory.
+And then I think by the end of this week or next I can have LLaMA 405 be using a reasonable amount of memory.
 Even if the with null equals one, even if the kernels are still unreasonable.

 ##### **Chenyu** [[00:14:58](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=898)]
 Okay, so no context length square basically,